Principals and Backgrounds

-The AHA open data policy requires any data needed for independent verification of research results to be made freely and publicly available within 12 months of the end of the funding period (and any no-cost extension).
+The AHA open data policy requires that any factual data that is needed for independent verification of research results must be made freely and publicly available in an AHA-approved repository as soon as possible, and no later than the time of an associated publication or the end of the award period (and any no-cost extension), whichever comes first.
 It is the AHA’s intention to require compliance in all but the most exceptional circumstances.
 If you believe you have a justifiable reason for delaying the release of your data, please contact us at [email protected].

 Publishers, be they not-for-profit or commercial, are unlikely to satisfy all of the conditions enumerated in the AHA’s acceptable repository description.
 Of particular concern are issues of re-use restrictions, long-term preservation, and machine extraction.
 It is critical for your data to be made widely available, in the near term and the long term, to any interested party.
 Publishers’ websites are unlikely to meet these criteria.